VerifyTests/Verify.Xamarin/readme.md

 #### Control test

-An element can be verified as follows:
+A control can be verified as follows:

 <!-- snippet: ControlUsage -->
 <a id='snippet-controlusage'></a>